 What if the incident/event being reported is currently under an active investigation?

-Can reporters search incidents related to a topic area?
+Can users search near misses related to a specific topic area?

 Who can access the library of reports?

 Currently, the library of published reports is publicly available, but access will eventually be restricted to law enforcement only.

 is administered by the Police Foundation, an independent, non-profit, non-partisan research organization based in Washington, D.C.
 For more information on the Police Foundation, please visit our website at www.PoliceFoundation.org